 Accommodation in Prague is priced similarly to other major European countries.
 The rest of the Czech Republic is far cheaper than the capital, meaning expats will be able to find accommodation at a much more affordable rate elsewhere in the country.
 That said, despite rising prices, even in Prague, rental homes are still reasonably priced.

 Living in Prague also means being at the centre of a rich and diverse culture with easily accessible attractions such as museums and historical sites.
 Therefore, no matter where in the Czech Republic an expat lives, they'll find it's excellent value for money.

 - CON: Foreign-aimed accommodation tends to be pricier

 Housing specifically advertised to foreigners is typically more expensive than those aimed at locals.
 Bargains can be found, but many of the websites that advertise these bargains tend to be in Czech.

 + PRO: Thriving social scene and lots of outdoor activities

-Due to the influx of tourists and expats, the social scene in Czech Republic is diverse.
+Due to the influx of tourists and expats, the social scene in the Czech Republic is diverse.
 In Prague in particular, expats will find a wide variety of restaurants, bars and clubs to choose from.
-For the more outdoorsy types, the Czech Republic is bordered by mountains and its forests are well preserved, which presents many opportunities including cycling around the countryside or hiking during the summer.
-In winter, there is cross-country- or downhill skiing.
+For the more outdoorsy types, the country is bordered by mountains and its forests are well preserved, which presents many opportunities for cycling around the countryside or hiking during the summer.
+In winter, there is cross-country running or skiing.

 Safety in Czech Republic